-3.2 Classroom and Student Contact Logistics and Management
+4.2 Classroom and Student Contact Logistics and Management

-3.2.1 Classroom Meetings
+4.2.1 Classroom Meetings

 In case of emergency, it may be necessary to know the classroom in which each class meets.
-To prevent confusion, professors should not move a class from the scheduled classroom without permission from the campus academic dean.
+To prevent confusion, professors should not move a class to a different location from the scheduled classroom without permission from the campus academic dean.
 If it is necessary to move a class, a note should be posted on the door indicating the new location for the class meeting.
 The instructor should also write a notice on the classroom board so latecomers can go to the correct room.

-3.2.2 Classroom Equipment and Facilities
+4.2.2 Classroom Equipment and Facilities